wp-plugins/excitel-click-to-call/readme.txt

 3. Activate `Excitel - Click to call` from your Plugins page.
 (You will be greeted with a Welcome page.)
 4. Specify your Excitel email/password or create new Excitel account on a Welcome page.
 5. Open Widgets section and click Widget is active checkbox and press Save button to enable widget on your website.

+== Screenshots ==
+1. Log in to select appropriate widgets Excitel
+2. Select the widget that you want to add to the site
+3. Select the widget that you want to delete from the site
+4. Example placed Excitel widget
+5. Example placed Excitel widget

 == Changelog ==
 = 1.0 =